Introduction to Pre-K at KIPP Texas

 What Pre-K programs does KIPP Texas offer?

-We currently offer Pre-K programming in three of our four regions:
+We currently offer Pre-K programming in all four regions:

 - KIPP Texas – Dallas-Fort Worth offers a full-day Pre-K4 program.